microsoft/PartnerResources/_docs/Azure/IoT/StudyGuide-AZ-220-MicrosoftAzureIoTDeveloper.md

 # AZ-220: Microsoft Azure IoT Developer

-Microsoft Global Partner Solution (GPS) has created this guide to help you prepare for the Microsoft Azure IoT Developer exam!
+Microsoft Global Partner Solutions (GPS) has created this guide to help you prepare for the Microsoft Azure IoT Developer exam!

 ## Skills Measured